 The Fund has an Investment Committee responsible for reviewing the investment performance of the Fund.
-The members of this committee are directors who are not "interested persons" of the Fund as defined under the 1940 Act (the "independent directors").
+The members of this committee are directors who are not "interested persons" of the Fund as defined in the 1940 Act.
 The members of the Investment Committee are Messrs.
-Hardin, Bloostein, Rasmussen, and Toolan.
+Hardin, Rasmussen and Toolan.

-The Fund also has a pricing committee composed of the Chairman of the Board and one independent trustee which is charged with determining fair value prices for securities when required.
+The Fund also has a pricing committee composed of the Chairman of the Board and one Non-Interested Director which is charged with determining fair value prices for securities when required.
+During the Fund's most recent fiscal year, the Pricing Committee met four times.

-Eleven meetings of the Board were held between January 1, 2003 and December 31, 2003, five of which were regular meetings.
-Three Nominating Committee meetings were held, two Audit Committee meetings were held and two Investment Committee meetings were held during the fiscal year ended December 31, 2003.
-No Director attended less than 75% of the Board meetings, and the committee meetings of which he or she is a member.
+Eleven meetings of the Board were held between January 1, 2005 and December 31, 2005, five of which were regular meetings.
+Two Audit Committee meetings and four Investment Committee meetings were held during the fiscal year ended December 31, 2005.
+The Nominating Committee did not meet during the Fund's most recent fiscal year.
+No Director attended less than 75% of the Board meetings and the committee meetings of which he or she is a member.
+The Fund does not have a formal policy regarding attendance by Directors at annual meetings but may consider a policy in the future.

 The Nominating Committee will accept nominees recommended by a stockholder as it deems appropriate.
 At the present time there are no vacancies on the Board.
 Stockholders who wish to recommend a nominee should send recommendations to the Fund's Secretary that include all information relating to such person that is required to be disclosed in solicitations of proxies for the election of Directors.
 A recommendation must be accompanied by a written consent of the individual to stand for election if nominated by the Board of Directors and to serve if elected by the stockholders.
-The Fund adopted a Nominating Committee Charter at a meeting held on March 10, 2004, a copy of which is attached to this Proxy Statement as Exhibit B.
+The Fund adopted a Corporate Governance and Nominating Committee Charter (the "Charter") at a meeting held on March 10, 2004, a copy of which is attached to this Proxy Statement as Exhibit B.

-The Committee identifies potential nominees through its network of contacts.
-The Committee meets to discuss and consider such candidates' qualifications and then chooses a candidate by majority vote.
-The Committee does not have specific, minimum qualifications for nominees and has not established specific qualities or skills that it regards as necessary for one or more of the Fund's directors to possess (other than any qualities or skills that may be required by applicable law, regulation or listing standard).
-However, as set forth in the Committee Charter, in evaluating a person as a potential nominee to serve as a Director of the Fund, the Committee may consider the following factors, among any others it may deem relevant:
+The Nominating Committee identifies potential nominees through its network of contacts.
+The Nominating Committee meets to discuss and consider such candidates' qualifications and then chooses a candidate by majority vote.
+The Nominating

+Committee does not have specific, minimum qualifications for nominees and has not established specific qualities or skills that it regards as necessary for one or more of the Fund's Directors to possess (other than any qualities or skills that may be required by applicable law, regulation or listing standard).
+However, as set forth in the Nominating Committee Charter, in evaluating a person as a potential nominee to serve as a Director of the Fund, the Nominating Committee may consider the following factors, among any others it may deem relevant: